OLSN makes reading easier. Learning to use OLSN is so easy that you will be using it in the next few minutes.

 MODE 1: Using OLSN to help recognize words:

-Step 1: Whenever you stumble on a word that you don’t immediately recognize, click or touch it.
-Clicking on the word will cause the PQ App to pop-up and show the word in a small blue box.
-If the word has a lot of letters, the word will be broken into smaller and more easily readable parts.
-To see what I mean, click on the following word: segmented.
+Click as Needed!
+Whenever you hesitate trying to read a word you should click it.
+Clicking on a word causes OLSN to pop-up with the word in its small blue box.
+If the word has a lot of letters, the word will appear broken into smaller and more easily readable parts.
+For example, click on the following word: segmented.

-Step 1: Whenever you recognize a word but don’t know what it means, click the word to open the PQ Pop-Up App (just like you would for a word you don’t recognize).
+Step 1: Whenever you encounter a word that you don’t know the meaning of, you should click the word to open OLSN (just like you would for a word you don’t recognize).

-Step 3: If English is your primary language, click on the Dictionary or Synonym button to see the word’s definitions or synonyms.
-If English is not your primary language, click on the Translator button to see translations of the word in your language.
-Note: if the Translator is not set to your language, click on the Translator Menu button to select it.
+Step 3: If English is your primary language, click on the Dictionary or Synonym button to see the word’s definitions.
+If English is not your primary language, click on the Translator button to see translations in your language.
+Note: if the Translator is not set to your primary language, click on the Translator Menu button to select it.

-Important Note: You can click on any word in the dictionary, synonyms or roots reference panel (for example “embarrassing” below), and the PQ Pop-Up will help you read (recognize and understand) the word.
+Important Note: You can click on any word in the dictionary, synonyms or roots reference panel (for example “embarrassing” below), and OLSN will help you to read (recognize and understand) the word.

 Now that you know how to use the two modes of OLSN, practice using OLSN with some of the words in the table below.
 Start by using OLSN on unfamiliar words: Click a word, Watch and listen to OLSN, Try to read the word again, Repeat as needed.
 Once you feel comfortable using OLSN to help you recognize words, click on the Word Explore button, and use the Reference Panel, to get help understanding words.
 Keep practicing until it seems easy for you to use OLSN to help you recognize and understand any word you encounter.